 Bevins’ journey mirrors my own in many ways.
 My first exposure to Christian worship as a new believer was in Campus Crusade for Christ, where we sang songs as a group and then sat and listened to someone talk for half an hour.
 It took me a few years to understand how individualism is one of the few sacraments that Protestantism has to offer, although they’d never admit that.

-But think about it: we are told to have a “personal” relationship with Jesus Christ.
-New converts were given Bibles and told to “plug in” at a local church, but at that point our job was done.
+But think about it: many Christians focus heavily on a “personal relationship” with Jesus Christ.
+I noticed that the Cru staff, while well-intentioned, wasn’t trained to provide new converts with more than new Bibles and a recommendation to “plug in” at a local church.
+At that point, our job as missionaries was done.
 We only had to get people saved; finding a community was now their responsibility.

-It wasn’t just liturgy and ritual that was missing, but community.
-The tradition of kneeling, reciting, and confessing as a group is what it looks like to act as one Body; Christ’s body, the church.
-We are not only worshiping together, but engaging with the legacy of the “cloud of witnesses” who went before us, adding loops to a chain that stretches back to the early Church.
+Liturgy isn’t just about following the traditions of our spiritual ancestors, but organized communal worship.
+The tradition of kneeling, reciting, and confessing as a group is what it looks like to act as Christ’s body.
+We are not only worshipping together, but engaging with the legacy of the “cloud of witnesses” who went before us, adding loops to a chain that stretches back to the early Church.

-It sounds strange, but I have felt more connected to my liturgical Jewish heritage by worshiping in an Anglican church in this way than I ever did participating in a Christian “seder.”
+It may sound strange, but the truth is I have felt more connected to my liturgical Jewish heritage by worshiping in an Anglican church in this way than I ever did participating in a Christian “seder.”